We Americans have this annoying little habit:

 America does have a shorter history,

-and, in most areas, more varied climate.
+and, in most areas, a more varied climate.

 Still, we are so impatient and